thingplus/thingplus.github.io/posts/en/posts/tutorial/010_codeShare.md

 6) Downloading IR code of remote control

-- The IR code for the remote control should be found in [HERE] (http://lirc.sourceforge.net/remotes/).
+- The IR code for the remote control should be found in [HERE](http://lirc.sourceforge.net/remotes/).

 ```bash
 sudo wget http://lirc.sourceforge.net/remotes/lg/6711A20015N -O  /etc/lirc/lircd.conf